 - Do the authors use transition words to indicate a comparison?

-In this list, you’ll read picture books that include comparisons or lend themselves to thinking about similarities and differences.
+In this list, you’ll discover picture books that include comparisons or that lend themselves to thinking about similarities and differences.

 Goodbye Winter, Hello Spring by Kenard Pak